stevemussmann/SJR_Catostomidae_Hybrids/05_bgc/r_scripts_for_output/ideogram/README.md

 ```
 ideogramBeta.pl > beta.txt
 ```
-* `ideogram.R` is used for visualizing outputs on an ideogram
+* Code in `ideogram.R` is used for visualizing outputs on an ideogram